-BIOMEDICAL IMAGING is a powerful tool for visualising the internal organs of the body and tissues.
+BIOMEDICAL IMAGING is a powerful tool for visualizing the internal organs of the body and tissues.

-Today’s imaging tools provide unprecedented views of biological processes, including changes in receptor kinetics, molecular and cellular signalling.
+Today’s imaging tools provide unprecedented views of biological processes, including changes in receptor kinetics, and molecular and cellular signaling.

 Ultrasound and sonography are a vital part of health care.

 New advances in this technology have shown great promise in internal medicine applications.

 Where can ultrasound and sonography be applied in internal medicine, and what implications does it have for the future of ultrasound technology?